djgroen/FabSim3/docs/installation.rst

             git clone https://github.com/djgroen/FabSim3.git

-2. To install **all** packages automatically and configure yml files, please got to your FabSim3 directory, and type
+2. To install **all** packages automatically and configure yml files, please go to your FabSim3 directory, and type

     .. code:: console